networknt/light-doc/content/tutorial/eventuate/todo-list/rest-docker.md

 ```

-\query-service        -- query side config, include service.yml and kafka.yml file
+### query-service

-Since the service runs in the docker container, we need change the mysql host name and kafka host name to use docker image name:
+Since the service runs in the docker container, we need to change the MySQL hostname and Kafka hostname to use docker image name:

 service.yml: